tytydraco/yessleep/out/The_Death_Collector_Part_2.md

 >Brigham \[Redacted last name\]

 What had happened in those six years that he would mention going with someone off site?
-Why did he emphasize it was for staff \*and\* client protection?
+Why did he emphasize it was for staff AND client protection?
 I didn't know, and there was no guarantee that I would find out.
 But god did I hope so.
-After this there was a handful of reports, some from the same job and others from ones that were months to years apart, and they seemed short due to the fill-in form that Brigham had seemed to whip up after this notice.
+After this there was a handful of reports, some from the same job and others from ones that were months to years apart, and they were short due to the fill-in form that Brigham had seemed to whip up after this notice.
 This is what the blank ones looked like:

 >Name: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_
 Position: \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_